Frequently Asked Questions

 Visit the IRS (http://www.irs.gov/) website and request a Tax Return Transcript.
 For copies of W-2s, contact the employers or request an IRS Wage and Income Transcript.

 You will receive confirmation by e-mail within 3-5 business days that your FAFSA has been processed.
-Review the Student Aid Report (SAR) for accuracy.
-The colleges/universities listed on the Student Aid Report (SAR) will use this information to determine your eligibility for financial aid and notify you with an Award Letter.
+Review the FAFSA Submission Summary for accuracy.
+The colleges/universities listed on the FAFSA Submission Summary will use this information to determine your eligibility for financial aid and notify you with an Award Letter.
 The colleges/universities also notify the student if any other information is required to complete the financial aid process.

 The Master Promissory Note (MPN) must be signed by all first-time borrowers of Federal Direct Subsidized and Unsubsidized Stafford Loans.
-If you plan to borrow these loans, go to your my.bgsu.edu account, click on "Financial Aid Status", "Accept/Decline Awards", and click on the appropriate aid year.
-Place a check mark in the Accept box by the subsidized and/or unsubsidized loans.
-Sign the MPN online (using FSA ID) at www.studentloans.gov.
+If you plan to borrow these loans, sign the MPN online (using FSA IT) at www.studentaid.gov.

-Call SFA to verify that your FAFSA information was received.
-You should also review your SAR to confirm you have BGSU listed on the FAFSA.
-If BGSU is not listed, go to www.fasfa.ed.gov to make a correction and include BGSU so the FAFSA will be forwarded electronically.
+Review your SAR to confirm you have BGSU listed on the FAFSA.
+If BGSU is not listed, go to www.studentaid.gov to make a correction and include BGSU so the FAFSA will be forwarded electronically.
 BGSU's Federal school code is 003018.
+You can also call SFA to verify that your FAFSA information was received.

 For the purposes of financial aid packaging, SFA complies with University policy for determining your Academic Level.
 Review the chart below: